Thank you for a wonderful Summer 2021.

 Become a young Robin Hood, learning the basic techniques of aim, stance and safety and gaining expertise in hitting the target, all under the guidance of a certified instructor.
 Bullseye!

-Build pinecar derby cars, plaques, animals, and other wooden toys while learning the techniques of sanding, shaping, and design and how to work safely with tools in the shop.
+Build pinewood derby cars, plaques, animals, and other wooden toys while learning the techniques of sanding, shaping, and design and how to work safely with tools in the shop.

-Enjoy a broad range of craft projects geared to age and ability.
+Enjoy a broad range of craft projects geared to age and ability in our brand-new art classrooms.
 Skilled specialists teach art through painting, sculpture, and a variety of other imaginative media.
 Tie-dye, make candles, be an “Iron Artist,” or for younger campers, create a range of projects, such as making caterpillars based on “The Very Hungry Caterpillar.”

-Explore the many aspects of theater, including set design, improvisation, scene development, producing, and acting.
+Explore the many aspects of theater, including set design, improvisation, scene development, producing, and acting in the brand-new Fessenden Auditorium.

 Focusing on teamwork, coordination, and skill-building, play a variety of outdoor and indoor sports, including soccer, floor hockey, basketball, ultimate Frisbee, and gaga ball.